randirose/week-2-challenge/README.md

 ## Features

-Extra features on this application include:
+Additional features on this application include:
-Hover pseudo-classes on nav links and contact links
+- Hover pseudo-classes on nav links and contact links
-Hover grayscale pseudo-class on images
+- Hover grayscale pseudo-class on images
-Use of pseudo-elements - ::after - for contact icons
+- Use of pseudo-elements - ::after - for contact icons and image title arrows
+- Multiple breakpoints for media queries with changes in font size, formatting, and image sizes to make the webpage more readable on multiple devices